-One of the most interesting screen versions of Charles Dickens’ classic novel, Jack Conway’s “A Tale of Two Cities,” produced by David O. Selznick while at MGM, is set in the aftermath of the French Revolution.
+One of the most popular screen versions of Charles Dickens’ classic novel, Jack Conway’s “A Tale of Two Cities,” produced by David O. Selznick while at MGM, is set in the aftermath of the French Revolution.

-In the shapely, literate script by W.P.
-Lipscomb and S. N. Behrman, the elegant British actor Ronlad Colman plays Sydney Carton, a suave London barrister in love with Lucie Manette (Elizabet Allan).
+The elegant British actor Ronlad Colman plays Sydney Carton, a suave London barrister, who is in love with Lucie Manette (Elizabet Allan).
 For her part, she relates to him as a friend, and goes on to marry Charles Darnay, a descendant of a noble Frenchman who resembles Carton.

 Darnay’s uncle, the Marquis St. Evremonde (Basil Rathbone), is a tyrant who is killed at the Revolution.
 As the nephew of the hated Marquis, Darnay is arrested in Paris and sentenced to death.
 Out of love and devotion, Carton goes to Paris, frees Darnay and takes his place in prison.
 His last speech is memorable: “It is a far, far better thing that I do than I have ever done; it is a far, far better rest that I go to than I have ever known.”